Fact Sheet Article View

 U.S. Army Corps of Engineers, New York District

 DESCRIPTION: The project area is located on the south shore of Long Island, consisting of approximately 9 miles of oceanfront from Jones Inlet to East Rockaway Inlet.
-A historical low height and narrow width of the beach front has increased the potential for storm damage.
-Damaging storms have occurred in 1938, 1950, 1953, 1960, 1962, 1984, 1991, 1992 and 2012.
-In October 2012, Super Storm Sandy was credited with causing over $250 million dollars of damage.
+A historical low height and narrow width of the beach front increased the area’s potential for storm damage.
+Damaging storms occurred in 1938, 1950, 1953, 1960, 1962, 1984, 1991, 1992 and 2012.
+In October 2012, Super Storm Sandy caused over $250 million in damages.

-The plan consists of a berm, dune and groin system that reduces risk against a 100-year storm event for approximately 7 of the 9 miles of public shoreline between Jones Inlet and East Rockaway Inlet, including the communities of Point Lookout, Lido Beach, and the City of Long Beach.
-The project’s approximate volume of sand is 4.7 million cubic yards.
-The project also includes rehabilitation of 17 existing groins and construction of 4 new groins.
+The project consists of a berm, dune and groin system that reduces risk against a 100-year storm event for approximately 7 of the 9 miles of public shoreline between Jones Inlet and East Rockaway Inlet, including the communities of Point Lookout, Lido Beach, and City of Long Beach.
+The project’s approximate sand volume was 4.7 million cubic yards.
+The project also included rehabilitation of 17 existing groins and construction of 4 new groins.

 CONTACTS: